 going to take a few moments now and initiate you.
 I'm not going

-to inflict physical pain, or conduct any rituals today.
-But I
+to inflict physical pain or conduct any rituals today, so don't get nervous!
+I

 believe things are designed that way for a good reason.
+Life is not meant to be easy.
 It's by our struggles to succeed against adversity that we define

 our characters and become strong men and women.
 It's by staying